 We pay particular attention to:

-- the third (300-level) and fourth (400-level) year level course work of your undergraduate record (and, for PhD candidates, your MA or MSc record): We expect you to have done well in academic courses (so high scores in basketball, however admirable for other purposes, are not at issue).
+- Academic performance: We expect you to have done well in academic courses (so high scores in basketball, however admirable for other purposes, are not at issue).
+The minimum academic requirements for entry into our graduate programs (MA, MSc, PhD) depends on the country of the academic institution that conferred your degree and you can find those requirements by visiting https://www.grad.ubc.ca/prospective-students/application-admission/minimum-academic-requirements-international-credentials.
 In some cases, particularly in physical geography or the more technical streams, we also want to be sure that you have the right mix of courses for the sort of research you propose to do here.
 If in doubt, please write to the program for advice.

-- your three letters of recommendation: These are particularly important for applicants to be considered for a departmental graduate scholarship; therefore, it is helpful to have detailed letters from your referees rather than just a series of ticks on the standard forms.
+- Letters of reference: These are particularly important for applicants to be considered for a departmental graduate scholarship; therefore, it is helpful to have detailed letters from your referees rather than just a series of ticks on the standard forms.
 This means that you need to talk to your referees before you apply, explain what you are about, and ask them if they are willing to act as a referee for you.

 We also take into account the availability of supervisors (we try to make sure that no faculty member is supervising more than about six graduate students at any one time) and the availability of funding.